rehldeal6/SpiraUnplugged/README.md

 * A youtube bot that can let chat know that there's an issue
 * Start a video at a specific timestamp
 * Make the standby text configurable.
+* Re-attempt downloading the correct video at the beginning of a random standby video